Share:

 Embedded insurance means people can get insured right on a non-financial website or app during checkout.
 It's usually implemented through partnerships with fintech companies that have embedded insurance as an option.
 When users are about to pay for the product or service, they see a prompt offering insurance as an add-on.
 Checking the tick is enough to add it to the total order.

-Improve user experience by implementing embedded finance in your solution
+Improve user experience by implementing embedded finance in your solution Learn how

 Examples of embedded finance solutions

 These companies have started as providers of different services, from online purchases to ride-sharing.
-But working on their software, they've decided to power the apps with embedded finance features.
+But working on their software, they've decided to power the apps with embedded consumer finance features.
 Here's what they've got:

 Uber